 About the Author

-Dean Watanabe is the chief conservation education officer at Fresno Chaffee Zoo.
+Dean Watanabe is the chief mission officer at Fresno Chaffee Zoo.